aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_02_StabilityAnalysis.md

 C = \frac{cdt}{dx}
 \end{equation}

 is called the CFL number after the mathematicians Courant, Friedrich and Lewy.
-Here the condition for stability is:
+Here the condition for stability at finite and long times is:

 \begin{equation}
-C<2.
+C<1.
 \end{equation}

 This condition limits the allowed time step for a given grid spacing and has a very important practical consequence.
 If you increase the numerical resolution by using a finer grid, you also need to reduce the time step.
 You pay the price twice.
 But at least the method is *conditionnally stable* for the first order wave equation (and $c>0$).